 Tim Sowecke is an associate in the firm’s Oklahoma City office and is a member of the Energy, Environment & Natural Resources and Real Estate Practice Groups.
 He is admitted to practice in federal and state courts in Oklahoma and Wyoming.

-In addition to his energy and environmental practice, Tim is committed to pro- and low-bono service related to criminal justice reform matters, and he also assists small local nonprofits with a variety of legal issues.
+In addition to his environmental, energy, and real estate practices, Tim is committed to pro- and low-bono service related to criminal justice reform matters, and he also assists small local nonprofits with a variety of legal issues.

 A graduate of the University of Wyoming College of Law, Tim was awarded the Excellence in Advocacy Award and received a number of merit-based scholarships.
 He also served as student editor for the Rocky Mountain Mineral Law Foundation Journal.
 Upon graduation, Tim served as a judicial law clerk to the Honorable Kate Fox of the Wyoming Supreme Court.

 Outside of the firm, he is an active member of the Mineral Lawyers Society of Oklahoma City and is also a member of the American Bar Association, Wyoming Bar Association and Oklahoma County Bar Association.

 Tim received his Bachelor’s degree in Philosophy and Environmental Studies from The Evergreen State College in Olympia, Washington.
 He holds a Master of Energy Environment and Natural Resources from The University of Wyoming Haub School of Environment and Natural Resources.
 He is also a graduate of the Wyoming Department of Agriculture’s Agriculture and Natural Resources Mediation Program.